 The texture in digital imaging is often referred to as low contrast fine detail.
 For example, the individual blades of grass of a meadow or the leaves from a tree are the fine details or texture.
 The camera should be capable of reproducing these details.
-The technical terms used in this context are high spatial frequencies that often combine with low local contrast and color differences.
-For the camera, it is difficult to differentiate texture from the unwanted noise introduced by the camera at higher ISO sensitivity settings in situations with low light levels.
+In this context, the technical terms are high spatial frequencies that often combine with low local contrast and color differences.
+For the camera, it is challenging to differentiate texture from the camera's unwanted noise at higher ISO sensitivity settings in situations with low light levels.
 So, a reduction of the noise level in an image often leads to texture loss.

 Simply stated, texture loss is the loss of fine details in an image due to a reduction of noise (Figure 1).
 With today’s advanced image processing, it has become easier to reduce unwanted noise and other artifacts.
 However, this process can also diminish important texture leading to poor image quality.

-Of course, it is recommended to find the right balance between noise reduction and texture loss.
+Of course, the recommendation is to find the right balance between noise reduction and texture loss.
 To do this, noise, as well as texture loss, must be measured and analyzed.

 How to measure texture loss

-A texture loss measurement is technically a resolution measurement that uses a different test target as opposed to the ones described in ISO 122331 (the main resolution standard).
-During testing, the device under test will reproduce the test target and the analysis software (e.g., iQ-Analyzer) will provide an SFR (spatial frequency response).
+A texture loss measurement is technically a resolution measurement that uses a different test target instead of the ones described in ISO 122331 (the leading resolution standard).
+During testing, the device under test will reproduce the test target, and the analysis software (e.g., iQ-Analyzer-X) will provide an SFR (spatial frequency response).
 This SFR describes how well the system can reproduce the texture in the image.

 Low contrast Siemens star

 The ISO 12233 standard describes the s-SFR method based on high contrast, sinusoidal Siemens star (Figure 2).
-This method is known to be very robust against sharpening and it a great tool to obtain a reliable measurement of the limiting resolution2.
+This method is robust against sharpening and a great tool to obtain a reliable measurement of the limiting resolution2.

-Meanwhile, ISO 195673 specifically addresses texture loss measurements.
+Meanwhile, ISO 195673 explicitly addresses texture loss measurements.
 This standard is based on the s-SFR method but uses a low contrast version of the Siemens star (Figure 2).

 In short, the analysis software will detect the center of the Siemens star and then read out digital values along a radius from the image.
-These values can then be used to calculate the modulation, which will result in an SFR if done for all radii and angles.
-So, the calculation of the SFR is fully based on an analysis of the digital values if we stay within the spatial domain.
+Use these values to calculate the modulation, which will result in an SFR if done for all radii and angles.
+So, the SFR calculation is entirely based on an analysis of the digital values if we stay within the spatial domain.

 What is a dead leaves target?

-The dead leaves chart (Figure 3), as opposed to the Siemens star chart, creates a more natural testing scene or test structure for texture loss.
+As opposed to the Siemens star chart, the dead leaves chart (Figure 3) creates a more natural testing scene or test structure for texture loss.

 The chart itself was introduced as a model for natural images.
 Essentially, it is a large stack of circles with a known probability for their size and color.
-In its first appearance, the dead leaves target was still a gray target, while in the latest research4 it is used in a color version (Figure 3), as that better represents a more natural scene and ultimately leads to a better correlation between measurement and user experience.
+In its first appearance, the dead leaves target was still gray.
+However, the latest research4 used a color version (Figure 3), as that better represents a more natural scene and ultimately leads to a better correlation between measurement and user experience.

 How to analyze texture loss using a dead leaves target

-Over the years, different methods for the analysis of an image showing the dead leaves pattern have been developed.
-The early ones were very much influenced by image noise and could be seen more like a “proof of concept” rather than a stable measurement.
+Over the years, different methods for analyzing an image showing the dead leaves pattern have been developed.
+The early ones were very much influenced by image noise and could be seen more like a "proof of concept" than a stable measurement.

 The dead leaves target also looks more natural than other test patterns.
-Another benefit is its power spectrum that can be calculated from some simple properties during the creation process.
+Another benefit is its power spectrum which is calculated from some simple properties during the creation process.

 If we know the power spectrum of the target Y(f) and we measure the power spectrum in the image X(f), we can simply calculate the absolute of the transfer function H(f) as seen below (Figure 4).